eshort0401/METOYBOX/source/gravity_waves/introduction.rst

 When :math:`\omega` is the diurnal frequency :math:`\frac{2\pi}{24\cdot 3600} \text{ s}^{-1} \approx 7.272 \times 10^{-5} \text{ s}^{-1}`, the term :math:`\frac{\omega^2}{N^2}` is tiny, and terms containing this factor can be neglected.
 Wave solutions for which :math:`\frac{\omega^2}{N^2} \approx 0` are called hydrostatic waves.
 The adjective "hydrostatic" reflects

 .. math::
-    \frac{\omega^2}{N^2} \approx 0 \Rightarrow b \approx p_z,
+    \frac{\omega^2}{N^2} \approx 0 \Rightarrow b \approx \phi_z,

 i.e. that buoyancy forces are approximately balanced by vertical pressure gradient forces.
 In this context the balance is only approximate, and hence does not imply :math:`w=0`.
 Indeed, as we will see later, vertical velocities are essential to the core dynamics of gravity waves.
-The concept of "hydrostatic waves" is thus distinct from the usual "hydrostatic balance" condition :math:`\frac{\partial \phi}{\partial z} = -\rho g` we encounter in synoptic meteorology, which does imply :math:`w=0`.
+The concept of "hydrostatic waves" is thus distinct from the usual "hydrostatic balance" condition :math:`\frac{\partial p}{\partial z} = -\rho g` we encounter in synoptic meteorology, which does imply :math:`w=0`.

 In the land-sea breeze model above, :math:`\omega` is indeed the diurnal frequency, and so the model is mostly unresponsive to :math:`\frac{N}{\omega}`, except for the very smallest values of :math:`N`.
 Switching back to dimensional coordinates, we see that varying :math:`N` changes the tick labels on the :math:`x` axis in accordance with the scalings given above.